lilijodie/Dilated-Convolutional-Block-Architecture-Based-Named-Entity-Recognition/README.md

 Please set the parameter `--demo_model` to the model that you want to test. `dcba+bilstm+crf` is one of the models trained by me.

 Those trained models are: dcba+bilstm+crf, dcl+bilstm+crf, bilstm+crf, dcba+bilstm+crf_dr_1, dcba+bilstm+crf_dr_2, dcba+bilstm+crf_dr_4, dcba+bilstm+crf_dr_8.

+For idcnn+crf model that mentioned in our paper, please refer to [https://github.com/kungfulei/NER_BiLSTM_IDCNN_CRF].

 An official evaluation tool for computing metrics: [here (click 'Instructions')](http://sighan.cs.uchicago.edu/bakeoff2006/)